 The SMART economic analysis for the Nashua tillage system alternatives is presented in Figure 1, and shows that the no-till and chisel plow tillage systems had the highest mean net return for corn, while the ridge till and no-till plow tillage systems had the lowest standard deviation.
-There was no tillage system alternative that had the largest mean and smallest standard deviation and CV than the ridge till tillage system.
+There was no tillage system alternative that had the largest mean and smallest standard deviation.
+The no-till system had the largest mean net return, but also had a much higher standard deviation and CV than the ridge till tillage system.
 Figure 2 shows the net return CE results for all ARAC's for the tillage system alternatives under corn.
 The results show that the rankings do not change as risk aversion increases and that the no-till tillage system is preferred across the entire range of risk aversion.
 For a risk neutral decision maker, the overall difference in the net return of the tillage system alternatives is ~ \$60/ha.
-This indicates a risk neutral farmer in ridge till will need to receive ~ \$60/ha to be indifferent between the no-till tillage system (highest ranked) and the ridge till systems (ranked second and third, respectively).
+This indicates a risk neutral farmer in ridge till will need to receive ~ \$60/ha to be indifferent between the no-till tillage system (highest ranked) and the ridge till systems (lowest ranked), and approximately \$15/ha for the chisel plow and ridge till systems (ranked second and third, respectively).
 The difference in net return between the tillage system alternatives decreases slightly as the risk aversion increases (Figure 2).